malexsmith/3700_Assignment_1_dispersal/README.md

 library(picante);
 library(imager);

 # This next block of code is going to plot a map of the deep-sea vent sampling sites where your deep-sea vent taxa were collected.
-In this case, for two species of copepod collected at two basins.
+In this case, for two species of copepod collected at two basins in the Western Pacific.

 map<-load.image("3700 genetic sampling sites.jpg")
 plot(map,axes=FALSE, main = "Deep-sea vents where copepods were sampled")